jekmol/spring-boot-tx-calc/README.md

 ### Prerequisites
 ```
-This application is developed with Spring Boot Java and Postgres as the database.
-It is also available to run with docker, please make sure you have docker and docker-compose installed on your pc.
+This application is developed with Spring Boot Java and PostgreSQL.
+It is available to run with docker, please make sure you have docker and docker-compose installed on your pc.

 System Requirements:
 1. Java 1.8